Talal Yassine: Career

-Islamic superannuation
+Islamic-compliant superannuation in Australia

-Yassine founded Crescent Wealth, Australia's first Islamic wealth manager.
+Yassine founded Crescent Wealth, the first wealth management firm in Australia which offered Islamic-compliant investments (avoiding investments in, for instance, tobacco- and pornography-related entities).
 In an interview by The Australian, he stated that after he failed to find investment products that would satisfy Islamic requirements, he established the company in partnership with US fund manager Saturna Capital to oversee international shares, with Sigma Funds to handle local shares portfolio, and with the Islamic finance subsidiary of HSBC Bank.
 In November 2010, it was granted the Australian Securities and Investments Commission's Australian Financial Services Licence.
 By 2011, it launched Crescent Australian Equity fund with $5.5 million of seed capital from Aon Hewitt targeting the retail market and self-managed superannuation funds (SMSF) in particular.
-Other financial products include the Crescent Islamic Cash Management Fund, the Crescent Diversified Property Fund, and Crescent International Equity Fund.

 The company also launched Crescent Wealth Superannuation Fund, the country's first Islamic superannuation fund, on 17 December 2012.
 Complying with Islamic guidelines, it does not invest in alcohol, gambling, pornography, weapons, pork, and financial stocks like banks due to a ban on interest charges.
 In February 2012, Crescent Wealth in partnership with Thomson Reuters launched the Thomson Reuters Crescent Wealth Islamic Australia index, Australia's first Islamic equities index.

+In 2022, the Australian Financial Review reported that Crescent Wealth’s trustee had found in its annual Member Outcomes Assessment that the fund’s fees and costs were “not appropriate having regard to their [members’] financial interests” and that its net returns were “not consistent with market rates”.
+The newspaper reported that the fund had achieved a five-year return of 3.22 per cent per annum to July 2021 against an annual target return of 8.51 per cent, with total fees of 2.29 per cent.

+Later that year, the Australian Financial Review reported that Equity Trustees had issued a Significant Event Notice concerning the fund’s disclosure of investment costs to members.
+According to the newspaper, the notice stated that some costs had been incorrectly disclosed and that Equity Trustees was reviewing Crescent Wealth’s suitability as responsible entity following the findings.

 In 2023, the Crescent Wealth Superannuation Fund, promoted by Crescent Wealth and overseen by Equity Trustees, failed the Australian Prudential Regulation Authority (APRA) choice performance test.
-In addition, the fund reportedly charged higher fees for poorer returns and disclosed the costs to members in a way that was described as lacking transparency.
-Members of the fund were transferred in 2024 to the Salaam Superannuation Division of the Russell Investments Master Trust via a successor fund transfer (SFT).
-According to the significant event notice to members, the transfer occurred because “fees and costs that affect the return to members are not appropriate having regard to their financial interests” and “net returns for the product are not consistent with market rates.”
-The change effectively moved members into a fund structure not subject to the APRA performance test.
+Members of the fund were transferred in 2024 to the Salaam Superannuation Division of the Russell Investments Master Trust via a successor fund transfer (SFT), which is not subject to APRA's choice performance test.

+Talal Yassine is host of the podcast Uncommon Ground where he interviews leaders in business, media, sport and politics.